Olympus banks on acquisitions to sustain its high

-Olympus had a very successful 2019, with a decision to refocus its efforts on its medical technologies prompting a doubling of its share price over the course of 2019.
+Olympus had a very successful 2019, with a decision to refocus its efforts on its medical technologies prompting a doubling of its share price over the course of the year.
 A further fillip arrived last week, with the US clearance of a new duodenoscope with a disposable cap, intended to address the difficulties of sterilising these instruments.

 But the company is facing other, emerging challenges.
 If liquid biopsies take off as a means of definitively diagnosing colon cancer this could cut into Olympus’s scope sales in future.
 It is thus interesting that the group is now moving more towards therapeutic technologies, and acquisitions.